 But what about all that dialogue and jargon?
 How is an editor supposed to ensure conformity in a text written in teenage slang, for example?
 Well, for those of you with teenagers in the house, a quick question in this regard will not only engender a snort of derision, but will also provide the necessary clarification if required.
 Even if you don’t have direct access to this subspecies of the human race, there are wonderful online resources to keep you up to date, just as there are helpful organisations to keep you abreast of changing terminology and ethical considerations in other areas of your editing life.

 ‘But there are no rules to fiction,’ I hear you cry.
 Well, that’s not entirely true, is it?
 The basic conventions of grammar, punctuation, tense agreement, spelling and so on still apply … just not always with the same regularity as in other texts.
 The key is to find the pattern and then impose consistency.
 Think of it as a challenge, a puzzle to unravel.
 Patrick Ness’s phonetic transcription of language in his Chaos Walking trilogy isn’t unintelligible; it’s innovative, consistent and apt.
 It’s completely sensible to expect that a teenage protagonist with no formal education might write ‘station’ as ‘stayshun’.
 In non-fiction or academia, the word ‘anxiolytic’ might have more resonance for its target audience than the term ‘anxiety-reducing’.
 Ultimately, it’s a matter of context … and uniformity.

-Genres, interest and expertise
+Genres, interest and expertise in fiction editing

 But that still doesn’t address the elephant in the room – the huge array of genres: thrillers, young adult, erotica, crime, romance, fantasy, science fiction, children’s, and so on.
 How can an editor possibly deal with all of that?